 Well, he doesn't like you guys anymore.

-Don't remember what he just said a couple weeks ago.
+Don't you remember what he just said a couple of weeks ago?

 I don't want your support.

-Well, now he's probably okay with your support back because, you know, he can make this EO.
+Well, now he's probably okay with your support back because, you know, he can make this EO, but I mean, unless he goes and publicly speaks out against the actual COSA before it passes, that's the real key, you know.

 I see that as a plausible move from here.

-But they want to let the guard eye listen in on WhatsApp and whatnot for potential criminal activity, as they said, which potential criminal activity.
+All right, so first off, like the satellite countries involved are Ireland, which has a smaller censorship thing they want to, but they want to let the guard eye listen in on WhatsApp and whatnot for potential criminal activity, as they said, which is potential criminal activity.

 Yeah, that was the key part in the article that really kind of jumped out at me.